 - encouraging patients to participate, or derail state/ federal legislation, impacting access opioids for patients with the diagnosis of acute, chronic pain or intractable pain

 - establishing protections for patients from healthcare gender or racial bias, profiling, discrimination, opioid bias and all other forms of marginalization

 - developing quality assurance measures that ensure a patient’s complaint is documented, validated and intervened upon in a reasonable time frame to prevent misdiagnosis, under-diagnosis, complications and harm

 - offering the pain community collaborative tools, to crowdsource common problems, social media strategy and eAdvocacy to amplify their message

-It’s clear that patients living with pain will need to demand future ongoing guarantees to protect their rights to direct their own individualized medical care in partnership with a licensed pain management physician/ primary care physician without fear of undue burden, stigma, hardship or government/ special interest interference or over reach.
+It’s clear that patients living with pain will need to demand future ongoing guarantees to protect their rights to direct their own individualized medical care in partnership with a licensed pain management physician/ primary care physician without fear of undue burden, stigma, hardship or government/ special interest interference or public health policy over reach.